 Three of Jan Tschichold’s (1902–1974) publications: first, Typographische Mitteilungen (1925), then the title page of Die Neue Typographie (1928), and finally the Danish translation of his Typographische Gestaltung (1937, first published in 1935).
 After the Nazi takeover of Germany in 1933, Tschichold was arrested – the Nazis strongly opposed the international modernist style.
 He emigrated to Switzerland.
 However, he later distanced himself from the new typography.
 He believed that it was just as uniform and absolute as Nazism itself, and he then supported the old, classical ideals.
-Tschichold later designed the serif typeface Sabon, much used also today.
+Tschichold later designed the serif typeface Sabon, widely used also today.

 Tschichold wrote that World War I had been a turning point in the social order: ‘The only credible thing in this chaos [after the war], that truly ‘lives’, that belongs to the present, is what the engineers and technicians create, their buildings and machines.’
 He believed that the individualistic works of free artists had to give way to rational and collective creative works, where the engineer was central.